The “Eyes” Have It, Too! A Closer Look at the Ocular Microbiome

 Does a True Ocular Microbiome Exist?

 Discrepancies in data made scientists debate the existence of an ocular microbiome for a long time.
 Do bacteria actively colonize the ocular surfaces and replicate there?
 Or are they only transiently introduced, perhaps falling onto the ocular surface from the surrounding skin of the eyelid or from the touching of the eyes?

 To answer this question, Doan et al. collected samples from 107 healthy volunteers and analyzed the ocular microbiome using both culture methods and 16S sequencing in parallel.
 They concluded that the ocular surface supports a relatively stable, resident microbiome that is distinct from facial skin community, buccal mucosa, and environmental control samples.
-Corynebacteria, Propionibacteria, and gram-negative Staphylococci were the predominant bacterial genera identified on the ocular surface using both techniques (15).
+Corynebacteria, Propionibacteria, and Staphylococci were the predominant bacterial genera identified on the ocular surface using both techniques (15).

 Interestingly, the ocular surface harbors relatively few commensal bacteria and has a low degree of microbial diversity compared to other body sites (15).
 This is surprising, given that the ocular surface is constantly exposed to the surrounding environment.

 Scientists believe that this can be explained by innate immune defenses at the ocular surface.
 Small proteins called antimicrobial peptides are secreted in tears (16).
 These help to prevent certain bacteria from colonizing the ocular surface and reduce overall bacterial load.
 Antimicrobial peptides play a similar role in the small intestine (17), which is also largely devoid of microbes (most of the gut microbiota resides in the large intestine).